stelligent/stelligent-u/15-Kubernetes/README.md

 When you're done testing commands on the EKS cluster, here are the steps for deleting it using the `eksctl`.

-**Do not delete the cluster unless you're done using it for day.
+**Do not delete the cluster unless you're done using it for the day.
 It will be used in later sections.**

 - Change directory to `eksctl`